A Letter to L on a misty May evening

 Nice that you can catch the British Theatre performances online!
 I liked Theatre, live, in my younger days, even was part of a group during my student days (one more distraction from my studies, too many of those, and it hurt my performance; but a young man's discovering new things).

-And we wrap this one up, so I can lick the envelope and post it presto, to my friend in the shores of the less traveled Sea. :)
+And we wrap this one up, so I can lick the envelope and post it presto, to my friend in the shores of the less travelled Sea. :)

 Have a good week, L, hope all goes well with work, family, and at home.